dc-short

 Workshop Topic Categories

-Workshop proposals are invited on a broad range of topics, including but not limited to the following.
-For clarity and balance, topics are organized into three thematic categories:
+Workshop proposals are invited on a broad range of topics, including but not limited to the following ones.
+For clarity and balance, topics are organized into three main thematic categories:

 1. Omics & Systems Biology